What Is Debt Discharge?

 Many people consider Chapter 13 bankruptcy to be a second choice.
 In truth, Chapter 13 offers many advantages over Chapter 7.
 After all, discharging all of your debt is bound to have a more severe consequence on your credit report than paying something back under a court-supervised restructuring plan will.

 The Golden Law Group is ready to answer all of your questions about bankruptcy and meeting your debt relief needs.
-Contact our attorneys at our offices in Brandon or Bradenton, Florida, offices.
-Our lawyers represent clients in communities throughout the Florida Central Gulf Coast region, including Sarasota.
+Contact our attorneys at our offices in Brandon or Tampa clients in communities throughout the Florida Central Gulf Coast region, including Sarasota.